-e-CTA is the CTA processing module in e-STROKE, which automates and standardizes the assessment of collaterals on acute stroke patient brain CTA scans.
+e-CTA is the CTA processing module in e-Stroke, which automates and standardizes the assessment of collaterals on acute stroke patient brain CTA scans.
 You can use e-CTA to estimate the status of collaterals and to compute the CTA Collateral Score (CTA-CS). e-CTA will also provide an indication of the acquisition phase of the CTA scan, to help ensure quality control and standardized interpretation.

 The assessment of the brain CT scan of an acute ischemic stroke patient is a crucial step towards treatment decisions.
-Not all stroke physicians are equally confident to interpret CT scans, since early ischemic changes are subtle and may be hard to detect, even if the damage is already present in several ASPECTS regions. e-ASPECTS delivers a rapid, robust and standardized assessment of CT scans of acute ischemic stroke patients on expert level, serving as an expert second opinion for the physician’s interpretation, thereby introducing confidence, consistency and speed into the physician’s clinical decision making.
+Not all stroke physicians are equally confident to interpret CT scans, since early ischemic changes are subtle and may be hard to detect, even if the damage is already present in several ASPECTS regions. e-ASPECTS delivers a fast, robust and standardized assessment of CT scans of acute ischemic stroke patients on expert level, serving as an expert second opinion for the physician’s interpretation, thereby introducing confidence, consistency and speed into the physician’s clinical decision making.

 A multi-center clinical study was carried out by Anglia Ruskin Clinical Trials Unit (Nagel, Sinha, et al., IJ Stroke, 2017), comparing the performance of e-ASPECTS to expert scorers on baseline CT scans.
 The ground truth was independently set based on what was visible on both the baseline scans and follow-up CT scans together with clinical information.
 The study showed that on average e-ASPECTS is statistically non-inferior to experts at performing ASPECTS scoring on brain CT scans of acute ischemic stroke patients.